Buddhist Circuit & Archaeological Landscapes of Bihar

 A Life in the Field

-Mr. Sharma has extensive field experience across several of India's most important archaeological regions — Rakhigarhi, Rajgir, Nalanda, Vaishali, Pataliputra, Bodh Gaya, Vikramshila, Kesariya, Sarnath, Kushinagar, Sanchi, Bharhut, Ladakh, and major Buddhist sites of Odisha such as Lalitgiri and Ratnagiri.
+Dr. Sharma has extensive field experience across several of India's most important archaeological regions — Rakhigarhi, Rajgir, Nalanda, Vaishali, Pataliputra, Bodh Gaya, Vikramshila, Kesariya, Sarnath, Kushinagar, Sanchi, Bharhut, Ladakh, and major Buddhist sites of Odisha such as Lalitgiri and Ratnagiri.
 His explorations also include archaeological landscapes along the ancient Uttarapatha trade route across Bihar and Jharkhand.

 His research interests span field archaeology, material culture studies, Buddhist archaeology, heritage management, museology, epigraphy, and early historic architecture — integrating archaeological research with art historical and cultural landscape perspectives.